 - A map, when waterproof, doesn’t die because of water and rain

 - A map allows you to study the area you want to explore beforehand, helping you to plan your route.

-- You can use it to determine your position and distances from your destination and the nearest exit routes in case of an emergency.
+- You can use your map to determine your position and distances from your destination and the nearest exit routes in case of an emergency.

-- You can use your map to assist another party who may be lost or are just wanting to know more about a particular route that they are on.
+- You can use your map to assist fellow hikers who may be lost or are just wanting to know more about the route they are on.

-- A map is also useful for finding and sharing landmarks and places of interest.
+- A map is useful to find landmarks and places of interest on your route

 Important things to remember when using hiking maps:

-- Use your map in conjunction with a compass.
+- Use your map in conjunction with an app or/and a compass.